History

 British Value: Individual liberty, mutual respect, democracy |

 Intent: To develop an awareness of the past using common words and phrases relating to the passing of time.
 To identify similarities and differences between ways of life for adults and children in different periods of History.
 To use a wide vocabulary of everyday historical terms.
 To explore events, objects and pictures and use a wide range of information to answer questions To identify changes within living memory, where appropriate these should be used to reveal aspects of changes to local, national life.
 To know significant historical events, people and places in their own locality.
 To explain how people have helped us to have better lives and how the lives of significant individuals in the past have contributed to local, national and international achievements.
+Implementation:

 |